-Shang-Chi is a Chinese superhero who first appeared in a Special Marvel Edition comic in 1973.
+Shang-Chi is a Chinese superhero who first appeared in Special Marvel Edition #15, released in December 1973.

 "The most exciting thing about stepping into this character was that his backstory has never been told before," Liu told EW.
 "We know so many different versions of Batman's origin story, how his parents were murdered when he was very young.
 We know Peter Parker, who was bitten by a radioactive spider, and he loses his uncle.

 "Shang-Chi's story is very much unknown to most of the world, so we had a lot of freedom and creative liberty to make it the way that we wanted to."

 In a red carpet chat with Variety, Marvel Studios boss Kevin Feige revealed that this film has been on the agenda for two decades and the team are thrilled that it's finally seeing the light of day.